cowbell/cordova-plugin-geofence/README.md

 Plugin is written in Swift.
 All xcode project options to enable swift support are set up automatically after plugin is installed thanks to
 [cordova-plugin-add-swift-support](https://github.com/akofman/cordova-plugin-add-swift-support).

-:warning: Swift 3 is not supported at the moment, the following preference has to be added in your project :
+:note: Swift 3 is supported at the moment make sure you remove :

-For Cordova projects
+For Cordova projects make sure to remove UseLegacySwiftLanguageVersion

-`<preference name="UseLegacySwiftLanguageVersion" value="true" />`
+`<preference name="UseLegacySwiftLanguageVersion" value="false" />`

-For PhoneGap projects

-`<preference name="swift-version" value="2.3" />`

 ### iOS Quirks